MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 Goal of this functionality is for Invoice Issuer to ask users phone number and consent to receive Invoices directly to MobilePay (InvoiceDirect).

 <div class="note">
 Note: Current release is just in Sandbox.
-Release in Production is planed for begining of August.
-App version from witch functionality can work for users - 4.24.0 (July).
+Release in Production is planned for beginning of August.
+App version from which functionality can work for users - 4.24.0 (July).
 </div>

 #### Attach a request of consent to send direct invoices to a particular invoice